dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/interfaces/character-result.md

 ## location

-Returns the location of the character in a quadrilateral shape.
+The location of the character in a quadrilateral shape.

 ```typescript
 location: Quadrilateral;